The

 On my workbench I was able to test it using the audio files

-by Barry to verify that it did, in fact, work on 100 Hz mains -
+provided by Barry to verify that it did, in fact, work on 100 Hz

-although I had to make a minor change: It seemed that the
+mains - although I had to make a minor change: It seemed

-field recording that Barry made was with a device that had a
+that the field recording that Barry made was with a device that

 Audacity